About the commitments

 1. Offer low or no-calorie drink options in every market

 To give greater choice, we’re providing more diet, light and zero-calorie drinks in our portfolio.
-We’ve already reformulated many of our drinks to contain less sugar and fewer calories – for example, Sprite and Nestea with stevia (a herbal sweetener) now contain up to 30 percent fewer calories.
+We’ve already reformulated many of our drinks to contain less sugar and fewer calories – for example, Coca‑Cola and Sprite Stevia (a herbal sweetener) now contain up to 30 percent fewer calories.

 2. Provide transparent nutritional information, featuring calorie information on the front of all our packages

 Communicating the calorie values of our products clearly and transparently helps people to make informed choices and to manage their overall energy needs.
 We make key nutritional information visible on front-of-pack labels on our bottles and cans.
 Guideline Daily Amount (GDA) labels provide at-a-glance information on calories, as well as on sugar, fat, saturated fat and salt content.

 3. Help get people moving by supporting physical activity programmes in every country where we do business